Fremont, Missouri: Industry

 About the only remnants of the towns industry are the railroad embankments.
 Ties and other uses of lumber fuelled the town through the turn of the 20th century.

 In 1917 an iron smelter was built along Pike Creek about 2 mi north of town, and the community of Midco was created.
 After the need for iron diminished, the community dissolved, leaving only the smelter's smokestack and the Midco Cemetery on the hill east of the site as a reminder of the town's existence.

 School

-The school and approximately one-third of the town were devastated by a tornado in the spring of 1957.
+The school and approximately one-third of the town were devastated by a violent tornado on May 21, 1957.
 The old two-story brick school was in the direct path of the tornado and was completely destroyed.
 Fortunately, summer vacation had begun two days before.
 The storm hit just as students would have been dismissed for the day.
 The old school was not repaired, and what remained was torn down.
 A new elementary school was built on the same site, including a gymnasium.
 Work was completed in the summer of 1959, and was open for the school year of 1959-60.

 The school was incorporated with Van Buren but kept its own mascot, the Fremont Indians.
 It was later used as a middle school for grades 6-8.
 During the late 1980s, the cost of transportation forced the school district to close the school.